Sleep paralysis sucks, and it’s not something I’d wish upon my worst enemy.

 Other episodes during that hellish month included seeing an imp-like creature sit on my chest then watching it dive into my soul (I could feel it going through me – it was terrifying), and watching multiple old hags circle about my bedroom while I laid helpless.

-Since then, I’ve randomly experienced SP on a handful of other occasions, none occurring in the last three years.
+Since then, I’ve randomly experienced SP on a handful of other occasions, none occurring in the last five or so years.

 Upon reflection, I believe my SP was caused by heightened feelings of stress and anxiety before starting a new school year.
 I usually had trouble sleeping the week or two before school resumed, and coincidentally that was when my episodes occurred.